 Using a Limited Liability Company to Avoid Estate Taxes in Massachusetts

 Suppose you own real estate in Massachusetts as an investment.
 In that case, you should consider forming a Limited Liability Company ("LLC") and shifting the ownership into that LLC rather than in your individual name.
-An LLC offers many protections and tax benefits, including avoiding the estate tax for real estate, but it must be investment property with a legitimate business purpose and not a second home.
+An LLC offers many protections and tax benefits, including avoiding the estate tax for real estate, but it must be an investment property with a legitimate business purpose and not a second home.